Thank you to all those who contributed and attended the Graduate Conference 2019.

-The draft programme is now available to view here.
+The final programme is now available to view here.

 The Graduate Conference will be held at the University of Central Lancashire, Preston campus from 12:00pm Monday 02 September to 12:00pm Tuesday 03 September.

 Those attending the conference are welcome to attend the SLS Annual Conference at UCLan on Tuesday afternoon free of charge.
 If you wish to do so, please select this option when registering.